aproplan/aproplan-api-doc/README.md

 ## Testing

 Instead of to make your development with our API directly on the production, you can test first your development by using the following API address: https://api-tst.aproplan.com/ url.
-When you have validated your developent, you can redirect to the production url.
+When you have validated your development, you can redirect to the production url.

 ## Documentation

 We do not have yet an online documentation but we have an OpenApi document that you can open in the online swagger editor.
-Go to `swagger-def` and upload the swagger.yaml file in <https://editor.swagger.io/>
+Upload the `swagger.yaml` file in <https://editor.swagger.io/>

 ## Quick start